sergiusens/snappy-docs/reference/plugins/autotools.md

 The plugin tries to build using ./configure first, if it is not there it will run ./autogen and if autogen is not there it will run autoreconf.

-This plugin uses the common plugin keywords as well as those for "sources".
-For more information check the 'plugins' topic for the former and the 'sources' topic for the latter.

 In addition, this plugin uses the following plugin-specific keywords:

     - configflags: